Nagelsaker/SimpleNN/README.md

 To convert my simple network to a binary counter, I simply have to add two more layers converting the binary in- and output-values to strings containing only one active neuron.

 Since this neural network is both trained and tested on the same data, it can hardly be called machine learning, however this project was a great exercise to learn the concepts of Neural Networks.
-By using already existing api's like TensorFlow with Keras, you can easily create far superior networks.
+By using already existing API's e.g. TensorFlow with Keras, you can easily create far superior networks.
 For instance I was able to create a network that could read handwritten MNIST digits by using Python with TensorFlow + Keras, with less than 30 lines of code.
+The operation time was also drastically redused.